Henrietta Szold: Pedagogic career and Zionist activism

-Health education and welfare
+Health, education and welfare

 Her commitment to Zionism was heightened by a trip to Palestine in 1909, at age 49.
 Here, she discovered her life's mission: the health, education and welfare of the Yishuv (pre-state Jewish community of Palestine).
 Szold joined six other women to found Hadassah, which recruited American Jewish women to upgrade health care in Palestine.
 Hadassah's first project was the inauguration of an American-style visiting nurse program in Jerusalem.
 Hadassah funded hospitals, a medical school, dental facilities, x-ray clinics, infant welfare stations, soup kitchens and other services for Palestine's Jewish and Arab inhabitants.
 Szold persuaded her colleagues that practical programs open to all were critical to Jewish survival in the Holy Land.
 She founded Hadassah in 1912 and served as its president until 1926.

 In 1933, she immigrated to Palestine and helped run Youth Aliyah, an organization that rescued 30,000 Jewish children from Nazi Europe.

 In October 1934, Szold laid the cornerstone of the new Rothschild-Hadassah-University Hospital on Mount Scopus.

 Political activism

 In the 1920s and 1930s, she supported Brit Shalom, a small organization dedicated to Arab-Jewish unity and a binational solution.
-In 1942, she was one of the co-founders of the Ihud party.
+In 1942, she was one of the co-founders of the Ihud party, which opposed the partition of Palestine.

 Death and burial

 On February 13, 1945, at age 84, Henrietta Szold died in the same Hadassah Hospital she helped to build in Jerusalem.
-She was buried in the Jewish Cemetery on the Mount of Olives in Jerusalem.From 1948 to 1967, the Mount of Olives was cut off from the rest of Jerusalem by the 1947–48 Civil War in Mandatory Palestine and the 1949 Armistice Agreements.
+She was buried in the Jewish Cemetery on the Mount of Olives in Jerusalem.
+From 1948 to 1967, the Mount of Olives was cut off from the rest of Jerusalem by the 1947–48 Civil War in Mandatory Palestine and the 1949 Armistice Agreements.

 After Israel regained the region in the Six-Day War, Kalman Mann, then-director general of Hadassah Medical Center, went with a group of rabbis to the cemetery to assess the condition of Szold's grave.
 They found that it had been paved over by a road built by the Jordanians, who had also vandalized many grave markers.

 They were able to locate Szold's burial site using a cemetery chart and "counting the indentations in the ground".
 The grave was later rebuilt and remarked with a new stone marker in an official ceremony.